Rahulncbs/Immunoproteasome/README.md

 # Immunoproteasome
 Analysis of constitutive and Immunoproteasome expression level in solid tumors

-Make the following directories in yourcurrent path to run the R script and notebooks Create the data folder
+Make the following directories in your current path to run the R script and notebooks
 ```
 mkdir data
 mkdir plots